Bontle23/NOATS/README.md

 5. When the antenna is fully secure, connect the LoRa module to the Raspberry Pi (make use of the datasheets to make sure to connect to the correct pins).
 6. Execute the code in "send_sensor_data.py"

-If not registered with the The Things Network, register at https://thethingsnetwork.org to register devices and a gateway.
+**If not registered with the The Things Network, register at https://thethingsnetwork.org to register devices and a gateway.

+1. After successfully registering devices, your TTN console should look something like that on the image titled "registered_devices.png".
+2. Individual soil moisture and soil temperature consoles are shown on the images titled "soil_moisture_console.png" and "temperature_console.png" respectively.

 **To extract data from The Things Network, use TTN API and send to database.

-1. Execute the code "collect_data.py" found in the folder named "API".
+1. Execute the code "collect_data.py" found in the repo.
+2. A sample of the output of the terminal after successfully executing the API code is shown in the image titled "API_output.png".

 **Using MySQL